 - To establish effective oversight systems and tools for Global Fund grant implementation.

-In addition to the above core responsibilities, the CCM is expected to play a stronger leadership role in order to:
+The CCM is also expected to play a stronger leadership role in order to:

 - Meaningfully participate in the National Strategic Plan (NSP) discussions at country level